 In the past 20 years, there were two major policies on security analysts' incentives.
-The first is US regulations on optimism incentives after the dotcom bubble.
+The first is U.S. regulations on optimism incentives announced in 2002 and 2003 after the dotcom bubble.
 Because analysts can increase their brokerage houses' revenues through marketing, they tend to provide over-optimistic forecasts in order to earn more commissions and bonuses.
-To untie analysts' compensation from brokerage houses' investment banking business, the Global Analyst Research Settlement (the Settlement) in 2003 mandated that ten of the country's largest brokerage houses block their research department from their investment banking department and pay \$850 millions of penalties in total.
-At the same time, the SEC also put forward regulations to prohibit tying analysts' compensation to specific investment banking transactions and require disclosure if it was linked to investment banking revenues.
+In 2002, the SEC put forward regulations to prohibit brokerage houses from tying analysts' compensation to specific investment banking transactions, and require disclosure if analysts' compensation was linked to investment banking revenues.
+10 Subsequently, in 2003, the Global Analyst Research Settlement (the Settlement) mandated that ten of the country's largest brokerage houses block their research department from their investment banking department and pay \$850 millions of penalties in total.
+11

-The second is MiFID II implemented in the European Union (EU) in 2018.
+The second more recent policy is MiFID II implemented in the European Union (EU) in 2018.
 MiFID II builds on MiFID, which is a broad financial industry reform announced by the EU in 2007, aiming to promote fairness, transparency, efficiency and integration in the financial markets.
-One of the most controversial aspects of MiFID II is that it requires sell-side research to be priced separately from the execution of financial instruments, which is found to reduce the number of security analysts covering European firms.
-Many observers expressed concerns that this reduced level of competition would impair security analysts' information quality (Preece 2019, Hyatt 2022), but recent empirical evidence finds analysts' forecast accuracy improved post-MiFID II on average (Fang et al. 2020, Guo and Mota 2021).
+One of the most debated aspects of MiFID II is that it requires sell-side research to be charged separately from the execution of financial instruments (known as "unbundling rules"), which is found to reduce the number of security analysts covering European firms.
+Many observers expressed concerns that this reduced level of competition would impair security analysts' information quality, which have led policymakers in the EU and the UK to consider reversing these unbundling rules in recent years.
+12 Meanwhile, in contrast to these concerns, empirical research finds that analysts' forecast accuracy improved post-MiFID II on average despite less analyst competition (Guo and Mota 2021).